devcybiko/gregsmithwiki/content/naiwe/staging/virtualmachine.md

 In a virtual world it can get pretty confusing when talking about folders, directories, files, etc... and which computer they live on.
 Here are some terms and definitions that will help us keep them all straight.

-* Host: This is your physical computer.
+* *Host*: This is your physical computer.
 It is the computer that is running the VirtualBox Manager softare
-* Guest: This is the virtual computer running inside the VirtualBox Manager software
+* *Guest*: This is the virtual computer running inside the VirtualBox Manager software
-* VirtualBox Manager: This is the graphical user interface for managing your VMs
+* *VirtualBox Manager*: This is the graphical user interface for managing your VMs
-* VM: Virtual Machine: Alternately the file that has your Guest operating system on it, and the running instance of that file
+* *VM: Virtual Machine*: Alternately the file that has your Guest operating system on it, and the running instance of that file
-* NAIWE VM: an instance of all software and files that make up the unique NAIWE site
+* *NAIWE VM*: an instance of all software and files that make up the unique NAIWE site

 ## Download, Install, and Configure your NAIWE VM
 * Download the VirtualBox software here: